keunwoochoi/DrummerNet/README.md

 [Paper on arXiv](https://arxiv.org/abs/1906.03697) | [Blog post](https://keunwoochoi.wordpress.com/2019/06/11/drummernet-deep-unsupervised-drum-transcription/)

-* What we provide: identical Pytorch code for the paper
+* What we provide: Pytorch implementation for the paper
 * What we do **not** provide:
   - pre-trained model
   - drum stems that we used for the training